NSR9/Extensive-Vision-AI/Assignment_12/Vision Transformers/ReadME.md

 ```
 ### Embeddings:

-- Embedding being the first part of the  Vision Transformers structure includes basic division of the images into patches before it can be used for encoding.
+Embedding being the first part of the  Vision Transformers structure includes basic division of the images into patches before it can be used for encoding.
+As discussed earlier, an image is divided into small patches here let’s say 9, and each patch might contain 16×16 pixels.
+The input sequence consists of a flattened vector ( 2D to 1D ) of pixel values from a patch of size 16×16.
+Each flattened element is fed into a linear projection layer that will produce what they call the “Patch embedding”.
+Position embeddings are added to the patch embeddings to retain positional information.

 ![image](https://user-images.githubusercontent.com/51078583/127558337-030dc621-4e8c-4211-a61c-cad064a91a19.png)